Jim Harbaugh news conference: Everything Michigan coach said, from 'Judge Judy' to chickens

 "I'm the iron wall that viruses bash against and shatter," Harbaugh said.
 "I'll do some more pushups and eat an apple."

-This article originally appeared on Nashville Tennessean: Jim Harbaugh news conference: U-M coach waxes poetic about 'Judge Judy'
+This article originally appeared on Nashville Tennessean: Jim Harbaugh, Michigan coach, waxes poetic about 'Judge Judy'